 Ibarra, upon his arrival, produced a favorable impression among the guests, except Padre Damaso, who has rude to him.
 In accordance with a German custom, he introduced himself to the ladies.

-During the dinner the conversation centered on Ibarra’s studies and travels abroad.
-Padre Damaso was in bad mood because he got a bony neck and a hard wing of the chicken tinola.
+During the dinner, the conversation centered on Ibarra’s studies and travels abroad.
+Padre Damaso was in a bad mood because he got a bony neck and a hard wing of the chicken tinola.
 He tried to discredit Ibarra’s remarks.

 On hearing about his father’s sad story, Ibarra thanked the kind Spanish lieutenant and vowed to find out the truth about his father’s death.